cea-hpc/modules/INSTALL.rst

                       to Modules version is added to the shared modulepath and enables to switch from one Modules version to another.
                       (default=no)
+--enable-auto-handling
+                      Set modulecmd.tcl to automatically apply automated
+                      modulefiles handling actions, like loading the
+                      pre-requisites of a modulefile when loading this modulefile. (default=no)

 Optional Packages (the default for each option is displayed within parenthesis, to disable an option replace ``with`` by ``without`` for